 The credit-scoring formula is designed to judge how well you handle credit over time.
 If you have no credit, or you don’t at least occasionally use the credit you have, the formula won’t have enough information to make an assessment.
 You don’t have to live in debt to get a decent score, but you do need to use credit. … Credit-scoring systems were designed for lenders, not consumers–In other words, scores weren’t created to be easy to understand.
 The actual formulas and many of the details of how they work are closely guarded trade secrets. … The fact that I could view 19 different scores from one company on a single day helps to illustrate the wide range of numbers that can be used to evaluate bowers.”

 Liz explains that most people can handle their own credit repair.
 However, if you find yourself in or approaching a credit crisis and you need help from a reliable source, you want a counselor affiliated with the National Foundation for Credit Counseling.
+They can also provide referrals to an attorney, if needed.
 Most other service providers are for profit, and as the name implies, they will likely profit off of you rather than provide any helpful service of value that you can actually use to fix your credit.
 The list of people burned by these organizations is long and ever-expanding, so proceed carefully and do your research.
-The National Association of Consumer Advocates can provide referrals to attorneys, if needed.

 A credit crisis–being unable to manage your debts–can come on slowly as the result of overspending for many years.
 Many people facing credit and financial problems are hoping for some quick, magical fix.
 The truth is that there frequently are no easy fixes when you’re in a credit crisis.